isle-project/isle-editor/docs/components/js-shell.md

 # JavaScript Shell

-An interactive Javascript Shell that can be used to execute JavascriptCommand.
+An interactive Javascript shell that can be used to execute JavaScript commands.
 The shell contains a console that displays error messages, warnings etc.

 #### Example: